jenkinsci/jira-plugin/README.md

 ### Common issues

-#### Jenkins<>JIRA SSL connectivity problems
+#### Jenkins<>Jira SSL connectivity problems

 If you encounter stacktraces like this:
 ```
 Caused by: javax.net.ssl.SSLHandshakeException: sun.security.validator.ValidatorException: PKIX path building failed: sun.security.provider.certpath.SunCertPathBuilderException: unable to find valid certification path to requested target
 ```

-make sure the JRE/JDK that Jenkins master is running (or the Jenkins slaves are running) contain the valid CA chain certificates that JIRA is running with.
+make sure the JRE/JDK that Jenkins master is running (or the Jenkins slaves are running) contain the valid CA chain certificates that Jira is running with.
 You can test it using this [SSLPoke.java class](https://gist.github.com/warden/e4ef13ea60f24d458405613be4ddbc51)

 like this: